causing great wonder, surprise, etc; extraordinary

 “The marvellous thing about him was that he played it extremely cool,” Mavis said.Week in Death: The Woman Who Cracked Hitler’s Codes | The Telegraph | November 17, 2013 | THE DAILY BEAST

 The “marvellous,” then, can be scientific, religious, or philosophical.

-Almost half the 60 works in The Age of the Marvellous have already sold and it's only been officially open a day.
+Almost half the 60 works in The Age of the marvellous have already sold and it's only been officially open a day.

-The Age of the Marvellous is curated by London-based American Joseph LaPlaca.
+The Age of the marvellous is curated by London-based American Joseph LaPlaca.